nspalo/custom-autoloading-with-crud/README.md

-# custom-autoloading-with-crud
+# Custom Autoloading Classes with Simple CRUD
-Uploading an old code for custom autoloading classes with simple crud
+Uploading an old code for custom autoloading classes with a simple user crud